threefoldtech/info_grid/src/knowledge_base/technology/technology_toc.md

 This section covers the technology behind the ThreeFold Grid.
 ThreeFold has created an amazing technology system to allow anyone to host their applications and data close to them.

-To build on the ThreeFold Grid, read the [Developers tutorials](../../documentation/developers/developers.md).
+To build on the ThreeFold Grid, refer to the [Developers](../../documentation/developers/developers.md) section.

 <h2>Table of Contents</h2>